kebede01/se_project_spots/README.md

 - I used the `<ul>` semantic instead of `<figure>` in the HTML for cards section.

 - I rewrote imported file names to avoid spacing and capital letters, here is one example [(./images/rectangle_2.svg)]

+- I used javascript to add event listeners that respond on clicking buttons and submitting forms.

 #### Here is the link to my deployed project on Github: